Frankie Laine: Starring with Columbia

-Laine began recording for Columbia Records in 1951, where he immediately scored a double-sided hit with the single "Jezebel" (#2)/"Rose, Rose, I Love You" (#3).
-Other Laine hits from this period include "High Noon (Do Not Forsake Me)" (#5), "Jealousy (Jalousie)" (#3), "The Girl in the Wood" (#23), "When You're in Love" (#30), "Way Down Yonder in New Orleans" (with Jo Stafford) (#26), "Your Cheatin' Heart" (#18), "Granada" (#17), "Hey Joe!" (#6), "The Kid's Last Fight" (#20), "Cool Water", "Some Day" (#14), "A Woman in Love" (#19), "Love Is a Golden Ring" (with The Easy Riders) (#10), and "Moonlight Gambler" (#3).
+Laine began recording for Columbia Records in 1951, where he immediately scored a double-sided hit with the single "Jezebel" (No. 2)/"Rose, Rose, I Love You" (No. 3).
+Other Laine hits from this period include "High Noon (Do Not Forsake Me)" (No. 5), "Jealousy (Jalousie)" (No. 3), "The Girl in the Wood" (No. 23), "When You're in Love" (No. 30), "Way Down Yonder in New Orleans" (with Jo Stafford) (No. 26), "Your Cheatin' Heart" (No. 18), "Granada" (No. 17), "Hey Joe!"
+(No. 6), "The Kid's Last Fight" (No. 20), "Cool Water", "Some Day" (No. 14), "A Woman in Love" (No. 19), "Love Is a Golden Ring" (with The Easy Riders) (No. 10), and "Moonlight Gambler" (No. 3).

 One of the signature songs of the early 1950s, "Jezebel" takes the "Lorelei" motif to its end, with Laine shouting "Jezebel!" at the woman who has destroyed him.
 In Laine's words, the song uses "flamenco rhythms to whip up an atmosphere of sexual frustration and hatred while a guy berated the woman who'd done him wrong."

 "High Noon" was the theme song from the western motion picture starring Gary Cooper and Grace Kelly.
 It had been sung by cowboy star Tex Ritter in the film, but it was Laine's recording that became the big hit.
 From this point on, Laine would sing the theme songs over the opening credits of many Hollywood and television westerns, becoming so identified with these title songs that Mel Brooks would hire him to sing the theme song for his classic cult film western spoof Blazing Saddles.

 At this time, Laine had become more popular in the United Kingdom than in the US, as many of his hit records in the UK were only minor hits in his native country.
 Songs like "The Gandy Dancer's Ball", "The Rock of Gibraltar", and "Answer Me, O Lord" were much bigger hits for him abroad.
 "Answer Me" would later provide the inspiration for Paul McCartney's composition "Yesterday".
-It was also there that he broke attendance records when appearing at the Palladium, and where he launched his first successful television series (with songstress Connie Haines).
+It was also there that he broke attendance records when appearing at the Palladium, where he launched his first successful television series (with singer Connie Haines).

 Mitch Miller teamed Laine with many of Mercury and Columbia's biggest artists.
 He scored hits with Patti Page ("I Love You for That") at Mercury, Doris Day ("Sugarbush"), Jo Stafford ("Hey Good Lookin'", "Gambella (The Gambling Lady)", "Hambone", "Floatin' Down to Cotton Town", "Settin' the Woods on Fire", and many others), Jimmy Boyd ("Tell Me a Story", "The Little Boy and the Old Man"), the Four Lads ("Rain, Rain, Rain") and Johnnie Ray ("Up Above My Head (I Hear Music in the Air)").